Degree programmes

 Studying at the Department of History and Social Sciences

-Prospective students who have questions concerning study programs should contact .
+Prospective students with questions about the programmes should contact .

 Application and Admission Procedures